Operators

 N dimensional array with numerical value type |

 Applies the absolute value operation to every element of the input array.
-This is a template class supporting both in-place and out-of-place operations.
+This is a functor class (derived from MHO_UnaryFunctor, not from MHO_Operator) and must be wrapped by MHO_FunctorBroadcaster to be used as a pipeline operator; it supports both in-place and out-of-place operation via that wrapper.

 MHO_ElementTypeCaster